YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

++ November 19th, 2022.
+Our work Grid Convolution is accepted to AAAI 2023.
 + October 13th, 2022.
 I am awarded as an Outstanding Reviewer from NeurIPS 2022.
 + June 1st, 2022.
-The journal version of our OANet work is published by TPAMI.
+The journal version of our work OANet is published by TPAMI.
 + January 21st, 2022.
-Our Omni-Dimensional Dynamic Convolution work is accepted to ICLR 2022 as a Spotlight paper.
+Our work Omni-Dimensional Dynamic Convolution is accepted to ICLR 2022 as a Spotlight paper.
 + September 28th, 2021.
 Our paper for efficient video action recognition is accepted to NeurIPS 2021.
 <!--+ August 11th, 2021.
 I will serve as a SPC member for AAAI 2022.-->
 + July 22nd, 2021.
 Our SNNs (Sub-bit Network Networks), the first work to compress and accelerate binary neural networks, is accepted to ICCV 2021.